aa-cc1/Active-Directory/README.md

-To ensure that they are both on the same network, view the _topology_ in Network Watcher.
+To confirm that both VMs on the same network, view the _topology_ in Network Watcher.

 </p>
 <br />